New Mexico could receive first shipment of COVID-19 vaccine Tuesday

-New Mexico is preparing to receive the first shipment of the Pfizer COVID-19 vaccine as early as Tuesday.
+New Mexico is preparing to receive the first shipment of Pfizer's COVID-19 vaccine as early as Tuesday.

 “Over time, distribution strategies will change as more vaccine becomes available and more people are recommended for vaccination,” the letter states.

+But the first allotment of vaccines is only expected to reach a portion of the high-priority category.

+“Initial supply of vaccine will be limited and there may be settings where the initial vaccine supply is insufficient to vaccinate everyone in a priority group and sub-prioritization is necessary," according to the letter from the Department of Health.

-In an email, Matt Nerzig, a spokesman for Gov. Michelle Lujan Grisham, called the letter “a major first step forward on preparing for the arrival of the first shipment” of the vaccine.
+In an email, Matt Nerzig, a spokesman for the governor, called the letter “a major first step forward on preparing for the arrival of the first shipment” of the vaccine.

 Post a comment as Guest